pierre-mike-pge/nx/docs/shared/guides/define-environment-variables.md

 2. Allows developers to create `.env.local` or `.local.env` files for their local environment and override any project defaults set in `.env`
 3. Allows developers to create target specific `.env.[target-name]` or `.[target-name].env` to overwrite environment variables for specific targets.
 For instance, you could increase the memory use for node processes only for build targets by setting `NODE_OPTIONS=--max-old-space-size=4096` in `.build.env`
+4. [configuration-name] was only introduced in version Nx 15.7.

 For example: